JP-MRPhys/RiskManagerApp/README.md

 # Risk Manager and portfolio analytics

-A basic web-app to do portfolio optimization and risk analytics
+A basic web-app to do portfolio optimization and risk analytics (personal project) unpublished

 Technology employed

-1. Kafka for data piping
+1. Kafka for data pipeing
 2. Spark for real time beta estimation
 3. Real time data feed: IEX
 4. NodeJs for backend